rolling-scopes-school/tasks/tasks/piskel-clone.md

 2) Usage of **JS/ES2015+** or **TypeScript**
 3) You can use libraries and frameworks like react/angular/vue/jquery/bootstrap/lodash/wrapper for file formats / api utilisation.
 4) Final version of the editor should be **available by link**.
 The easiest way to realize it is to publish your project on Github pages / google firebase / heroku
 5) usage of jest / other tool for writing test.
-Also need to setup test coverage output in the package json
+Also need to setup test coverage output in the package json.
+It needs to test the following code:
+   1) pure utils functions
+   2) ui components
+   3) tools functionality (add pixels, change pixels, add rectangle / circle)
 6) need to use browser canvas api to draw frames

 ### Requirements to the commits, PR, repository